Environmental crime is a serious and growing international problem, and one which takes many different forms.

-- Leads global and regional operations to dismantle the criminal networks behind environmental crime using intelligence-driven policing;
+- Leading global and regional operations to dismantle the criminal networks behind environmental crime using intelligence-driven investigations;

-- Coordinates and develops international law enforcement best practice manuals, guides and other resources;
+- Coordinating and developing international law enforcement best practice manuals, guides and other resources;

-- Provides environmental law enforcement agencies with access to our services by enhancing their links with INTERPOL National Central Bureaus;
+- Providing environmental law enforcement agencies with access to INTERPOL tools and services by enhancing their links with INTERPOL National Central Bureaus;

-- Works with the Environmental Compliance and Enforcement Committee to shape the Programme's strategy and direction.
+- Working with the Environmental Compliance and Enforcement Committee to shape strategy and direction.